20+ Harmful Effects of Caffeine

 You may have heard or read about other negative health effects from caffeine consumption, but as of now, there just isn’t enough evidence to fully endorse those as legitimate health concerns.

 - Adrenal fatigue

 - Accelerates bone loss.
 Src.

-The food and beverage industry spends millions, if not billions, of dollars world-wide to fund studies and promote caffeinated products as safe or even healthy.
+The food and beverage industry spends millions, if not billions, of dollars worldwide to fund studies and promote caffeinated products as safe or even healthy.

-While much of the research published does allude to the safety and even potential benefits of caffeine (in moderation), there are a handful of research studies that highlight the potential harmful effects of caffeine.
+While much of the research published does allude to the safety and even potential benefits of caffeine (in moderation), there are a handful of research studies that highlight the potentially harmful effects of caffeine.

 The risks of suffering from any of the harmful effects of caffeine are diminished by being aware of how much is personally being consumed daily.

 It is also important to be aware of any pre-existing medical conditions that may contribute to caffeine’s negative effects.